vallabh-13/Automated-Cost-Governance-on-AWS/README.md

 # 💰 Automated Cost Governance on AWS (Cost Optimization Pillar)

 ## 📌 Project Overview
 This Terraform-based project demonstrates **automated cost governance and optimization** using AWS native services.
 It deploys intentionally wasteful infrastructure, monitors costs in real-time, and automatically cleans up resources through automated script with approval workflow.
-The system showcases cost management patterns with event-driven automation, least-privilege security access and Terraform (Infrastructure as Code).
+The system showcases cost optimization patterns with event-driven automation, least-privilege security access and Terraform (Infrastructure as Code).

 ⚠️ **Note:** This project requires manual approval via **AWS Console** or **AWS CLI**.
 Email-only approval can be implemented using AWS Lambda with SNS triggers which is not implemented in this project.